esilver0/CATT/sslstrip-experiment.md

 ![](/blog/content/images/2018/03/sslstrip-no-attack.png)

-If it does not load over HTTPS refresh the page.

-Even though we didn't specify HTTPS in the address bar, the web server at nyu.edu is configured to use HTTPS for all connections, so the page will be loaded over HTTPS.
+Even though we didn't specify HTTPS in the address bar, the web server at witestlab.poly.edu is configured to use HTTPS for all connections, so the page will be loaded over HTTPS.

 ### Execute the man-in-the-middle attack